 While the active ingredient of Soliris is eculizumab there are inactive ingredients, which are sodium phosphate monobasic, sodium phosphate dibasic, sodium chloride, polysorbate 80 (vegetable origin) and Water for Injection.
-These inactive ingredients are found in many foods , medicines and even cosmetics and allergies have been reported to them.
-So it would seem that it could be possible to be allergic to them in their infusions for aHUS treatment so the issue is worthy of a place on a research agenda if only to assess the likelihood whether small or not at all.
+These inactive ingredients are found in many foods , medicines and even cosmetics and allergies to them have been reported.
+So it would seem that it could be possible to be allergic to them in their infusions for aHUS treatment and so the issue is worthy of a place on a research agenda if only to assess the likelihood whether it is small or not at all.

 “As with all proteins, there is a potential for immunogenicity with eculizumab.
 The immunogenicity of Soliris has been evaluated using two different immunoassays for the detection of anti-eculizumab antibodies: a direct enzyme-linked immunosorbent assay (ELISA) using the Fab fragment of eculizumab as target was used for the PNH indication; and an electro-chemiluminescence (ECL) bridging assay using the eculizumab whole molecule as target was used for the aHUS indication, as well as for additional patients with PNH.

 In the PNH population, antibodies to Soliris were detected in 3/196 12 Reference ID: 3855296 (2%) patients with PNH treated with Soliris using the ELISA assay and in 5/161 (3%) patients treated with Soliris using the ECL assay.